Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Proposed Solution for Joint Beamforming

 \section{Proposed Solution for Joint Beamforming}

 In this section, we present the algorithm that can efficiently find the DL BF solution by leveraging the strong dual problem derived in Section \ref{sec:duality}.
-In particular, we divide the dual problem in Theorem~\ref{thm:duality_ofdm} by dissociating the inner minimization problem from the outer maximization problem and solve the problems in an alternating manner; upon obtaining the dual solution, we use the dual solution to identify the primal DL BF solution and repeat through proper update and projection onto feasible sets, which is provided in the sequel.
+In particular, we separate the dual problem in Theorem~\ref{thm:duality_ofdm} into the inner minimization and outer maximization problems and solve the problems in an alternating manner; upon obtaining the dual solution, we use the dual solution to identify the primal solution and repeat through proper update and projection onto feasible sets.